ovanderzee/onscreenness/README.md

 ## Sign up your elements
 Once bundled in your project onScreenness is available as a global object.
-You can sign up your elements for the onScreenness-treat using a CSS selector.
+You can sign up your elements for the onScreenness-treat using a CSS selector:

     let querySelector = '#myElement'
     onScreenness.collect(querySelector);